Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 And it’s possible you may experience financial stress if your ex-spouse doesn’t pay the debt as ordered by a judge.

-In these cases, your only recourse is to sue your ex, but many attorneys note that this can be a difficult and expensive journey full of headaches.
-And that’s because when you have credit card debt in both of your names, you are equally liable for the outstanding balance, even following the divorce, according to Experian.
+In these cases, your only recourse is to sue your ex.
+But many attorneys note that this can be a difficult and expensive journey full of headaches.
+And that’s because when you have credit card debt in both of your names, you are equally liable for the debt according to Experian.

 Even with a divorce decree, it’s not going to be easy to remove yourself or your ex-spouse from joint accounts.
 For example, if you have a joint credit card, you can’t just remove yourself from the account.
 You’ll need to pay off the balance before you can close the account.